smartkiwiai/kiwi-data-challenge/kiwi_taxi_demand_prediction/task.md

 ## Evaluation

-Evaluation metric used will be `MAE`.
+`MAE` will be used as the evaluation metric.
 You will be evaluated based on your score and your code quality.

 ### Disclaimer